Island of the Fishmen: Alternate versions

 After being acquired by American distributors New World Pictures and United Pictures Organization, Miller Drake was hired to pen and helm a new opening for the film.
 This prologue featured Cameron Mitchell as a sea captain leading a gentleman (Mel Ferrer) who had squandered his family fortune in search of Atlantean treasure on the island.

 This footage contained grisly special make-up effects of fishmen-inflicted wounds created by Chris Walas.
-Changes to the film itself included the addition of musical cues by Sandy Berman not present in the Italian cut, a new English dub track and a new title, Something Waits in the Dark.
+Changes to the film itself included abbreviated scenes in the original Italian version, with additional musical cues by Sandy Berman, a new English dub track and a new title, Something Waits in the Dark.

 After this 1980 release proved unsuccessful, Jim Wynorski spearheaded New World Pictures' re-release of the film.
 Wynorski re-titled the film (again) and for this new version, entitled Screamers, a scene of a man being turned inside-out was filmed specifically for inclusion in a trailer designed to lure in audiences who failed to give Something Waits in the Dark much notice.

-Both Something Waits in the Dark and Screamers run approximately 85 minutes in length.
-Roughly half an hour of footage was edited from L'isola degli uomini pesce in order to make room for the above-mentioned stateside additions.
+However, New World were forced to splice the actual footage onto all theatrical prints, after customer riots occurred at drive-ins, who were mislead.It was never included in the film's negative print, therefore the scene is absent in the video version.